-Currently there is a drill core storage facility in Pantukan (approximately 1,000 square meters).
-Expansion of this facility onto nearby grounds or complete relocation to another area is possible.
+Currently there is a drill core storage facility in Davao City.
 Several buildings from Echo Bay's tenure in 1997 remain at the Project site.

 Physiography

 The coastal plain extends a length of 6 kilometers from Davao Gulf to the base of the mountains where the Project is located.
 The majority of the population lives along the coastal plain with significantly lower population densities in the mountains.